 Protective Case or Backpack

 Let's face it: Being a drone pilot isn't cheap.
 Even so-called "beginner" drones tend to require a fairly substantial investment.
-If you're looking to protect that investment, we recommend a protective carrying case from a well-known brand like Nanuk.
+If you're looking to protect that investment, we recommend a protective hard case.

 Beyond the adrenaline and the thrill, one of the great things about going on an adventure is capturing the endeavor on film.
 And if you are looking to snag some shots from the sky, be sure to bring the right accessories to bolster your drone’s performance.
 Chief among those camera accessories are drone filters, which can enhance footage and allow you to shoot in different types of environments, weather, and light levels.
 Brands like Freewell and PolarPro offer lots of drone lens-filter options for various flyers, while drone manufacturers like DJI also make filters specific to their vehicle’s specifications.